cairo-book/cairo-book/src/ch11-01-custom-data-structures.md

 simulate mutable data structures.
 This allows us to implement a wide range of data structures that are useful for many applications, effectively hiding the complexity of the underlying memory model.

-When you’re ready to move on, we’ll talk about a concept that Cairo shares with Rust and that doesn’t commonly exist in other programming languages: ownership.